Gluten-free is all the rage these days.

 In order to go gluten-free, you need to start reading labels on everything you eat, and may need to make significant changes to the foods you eat from day to day.

 If you think you have a serious condition like celiac disease, then please consult with your doctor before going gluten-free, as it may not be possible to diagnose the disease if you’re already avoiding gluten.

 There are several foods that always contain gluten, and should always be avoided on a gluten-free diet:

 - Wheat: all forms, including whole wheat, wheat flour, wheat germ and wheat bran.

 - Others: Durum flour, farina, graham flour, semolina.

-Other foods usually contain gluten, and should be avoided unless specifically labelled “gluten-free,” or made strictly with gluten-free ingredients:
+Some other foods usually contain gluten, and should be avoided unless specifically labelled “gluten-free,” or made strictly with gluten-free ingredients: